Truck Accident: Retrieving Information is Critical for Compensation Claim

 Recording information about the scene of an accident must be done on a timely basis as the scene will quickly change.
 For example, skid marks may fade and disappear within a few weeks, so it is important to have photo evidence of these before they are unavailable.

 If you or a family member has been harmed in a truck accident or car accident, slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A.immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.